lapd-c/acamps.github.io/_posts/2014-02-26-learning-git.markdown

 ---
 Even this article name is _Learning GIT_, some previous knowledge of git is supposed.
 There are [other resources][git-book] that can be usefull to learn from 0, and understand version control concepts that you might not be familiar with.

 Again and again I try to remember some basic uses of git, like creating a branch, and changing to it.
-So creating this cheatsheet should help me, and only me, because out there you can find awesome tutorials like [this one][git-book].
+So creating this cheatsheet helps me, but I hope that someone else can use it as an resource.
+Anyway, if you are looking for awesome git tutorials, you can find plenty like [this one][git-book] in the web.

 &nbsp;
 - __Change to a new branch called TESTBRANCH__